lueschem/lueschem.github.io/_posts/2022-12-23-Debian-Bookworm-on-Raspberry-Pi.md

 Implementation
 --------------

-To get things going I created a [bookworm branch on edi-pi](https://github.com/lueschem/edi-pi/tree/bookworm).
+To get things going I created a [bookworm (now master) branch on edi-pi](https://github.com/lueschem/edi-pi).
 I refactored  the setup quite a bit in order to simplify future upgrades.
 For the Raspberry Pi 4 I am currently using a kernel that is based on the [source code provided by the Raspberry Pi foundation](https://github.com/raspberrypi/linux).
 A [build job](https://github.com/lueschem/edi-ci-public/actions/workflows/kernel-build-rpi4.yml) does build and upload